 Our primary source of cash from operating activities has been cash collections from our customers.
 We expect cash inflows from operating activities to be primarily affected by increases in total bookings.
-Our primary uses of cash from operating activities have been for domain registration costs paid to registries, personnel costs, discretionary marketing and advertising costs, technology and development costs and interest payments.
+Our primary uses of cash from operating activities have been for domain registration costs paid to registries, software licensing fees related to third-party email and productivity solutions, personnel costs, discretionary marketing and advertising costs, technology and development costs and interest payments.
 We expect cash outflows from operating activities to be affected by the timing of payments we make to registries and increases in personnel and other operating costs as we continue to grow our business and increase our international presence.

-2018 compared to 2017.
-Net cash provided by operating activities increased \$84.2 million from \$475.6 million in 2017 to \$559.8 million in 2018, primarily resulting from our bookings growth, our increased operating income and the contribution from HEG.
+Net cash provided by operating activities increased \$163.6 million from \$559.8 million in 2018 to \$723.4 million in 2019, primarily driven by our bookings growth as well as increased interest income.